Iron-Stag-Games/Lync/README.md

 # How does Lync compare to Rojo?

+### Feature Additions
+- Playtest Sync
+- Unsaved Model Warnings

 ### Pros
 - Much faster live sync.
 - Designed from the ground up to be compatible with all future Roblox properties.
-- Nearly fully compatibile with existing Rojo projects.
-JSON files, including [the project JSON](https://github.com/Iron-Stag-Games/Lync/blob/main/Sample%20Project/default.project.json) must be changed.
 - Mesh loading bug and duplication bug fixed.
 - No compilation of Lync necessary - edit and go!

 ### Cons
+- Nearly fully compatibile with existing Rojo projects.
+JSON files, including [the project JSON](https://github.com/Iron-Stag-Games/Lync/blob/main/Sample%20Project/default.project.json) must be changed.
 - Currently unable to use Terrain in an offline RBXL build.
 - Currently unable to convert RBXL to a Lync project.
 - Not possible to serve multiple projects simultaneously.